oracle/pgql-lang/pages/pgql-1.3-spec.md

 ...
 ```

-Property names may also be `CAST` expressions, to allow for converting the value in the table to a value of a new data type.
+Property names may also be `CAST` expressions, which allows the values in the column to be converted into properties of a different data type.
 For example:

 ```sql